Tuesday, 24 April 2012

 The 1974 classic Burt Reynolds sporting drama The Longest Yard had two remakes.

 Before we continue with more, The Longest Yard was originally called The Mean Machine (I know this as I watched it on TV years ago).
-It really was donkeys ago, when VHS was still one the most essential piece of entertainment technology to own.

-So first came Vinnie Jones and his Mean Machine in 2001 (using football instead of American Football) but apart from that unsubtle change, most of the script was recycled and quoted word for word, just in slightly different situations.
+First came Vinnie Jones and his Mean Machine in 2001 (using football instead of American Football) but apart from that unsubtle change, most of the script was recycled and quoted word for word, just in slightly different situations.

-Although, unlike the latter and former, this wasn't directed by Guy Ritchie.
+Unlike the latter and former, this wasn't directed by Guy Ritchie.

 Whatever, it was pretty awful stuff.